 1. Gather Your Documents in One Place

 Gather your documents, forms, and receipts reporting income and tax-deductible expenses in one place so you don’t forget anything come filing time.
 If you are self-employed, be on the lookout for the new Form 1099-NEC that now replaces Form 1099-Misc and reports your income.
-You will need to have your forms and receipts for deductible expenses in front of you when you file.
+You will need to have your forms and receipts for deductible expenses in front of you when you file with TurboTax Self-Employed.
 TurboTax asks simple questions specific to you, but having your documents ready to go may save you time and money.

 Pro tip: keep a folder next to where your mail comes in so that when W-2s, 1099s, and other relevant forms start to roll in, you can keep them together in an easily accessible spot.
 Also, always have a copy of your prior year tax return in case you need to access your prior year adjusted gross income when you file.

 2. Remember What You Did Last Year

 It’s not hard to remember big things like getting married or having a baby, but our lives are busy and some little expenses can add up to big tax deductions!
 Don’t forget to have receipts in hand for expenses like charitable donations and medical expenses when you sit down to file your taxes — these additional expenses may help you get a bigger tax refund.

 When you go online with TurboTax, it’s easy to file your taxes.
 You don’t need to know anything about tax laws and tax forms.
 TurboTax asks simple questions about your life like, “Did you get married?” or “Did you have a baby?” and personalizes the program to you so you only see questions relevant for your unique tax filing situation.
 You can also take advantage of new TurboTax product enhancements to help you get your taxes done with confidence.